Parenting Plans

 What is a parenting plan?

-A parenting plan also known as a shared parenting plan or parental agreement is a detailed document that outlines the agreements between parents or legal guardians regarding their children’s custody, visitation, and care.
+A parenting plan also known as a shared parenting plan or parental agreement is a document that outlines the agreements between parents or legal guardians regarding their children’s custody, visitation, and care.
 It acts as a guide for co-parenting, placing the children’s best interests at the forefront after separation or divorce.

 Parenting plans cover various aspects of child custody, including: